joseAf28/PlasmaCDAE/README.md

 4. **Dependence on Initial Predictions**:
    The CDAE relies on an initial guess provided by a direct predictor.
 The refinement process improves the prediction iteratively, but its success is closely tied to the quality of the initial estimate.
 If the initial guess falls outside the local attractor basin of the correct equilibrium state, the refinement process may converge to an incorrect solution.
 This sensitivity underscores the importance of having a good base predictor to ensure the effectiveness of the iterative refinement.
 5. **Comparison with Score-Based and Diffusion Models**:
-   Unlike traditional methods, such as Langevin dynamics or forward processes commonly used in score-based generative models and diffusion models, designed to sample from a modeled distribution—your approach aims to converge to a specific equilibrium state.
+   Unlike traditional methods, such as Langevin dynamics or forward processes commonly used in score-based generative models and diffusion models, designed to sample from a modeled distribution, this approach aims to converge to a specific equilibrium state.
 In diffusion models, guidance during inference (such as classifier-based guidance) can help steer the sampling process, which is not a factor in your deterministic scenario.
 Here, the focus is on refining a given initial guess rather than generating random samples, which highlights a significant difference between the two methodologies.

 ### References